 In line with World Bank projections in a 2013 report, and down from 6.3% over the same period in 2014.
 The legal, business and investment environment must be improved to create favorable conditions for firms and investors, and boost economic growth.
 The World Bank report recommended focus on improving transport and trade logistics to benefit by joining global supply chains, attracting more FDI, and implementing the Trade Facilitation Agreement, which is estimated to reduce Vietnam’s trade costs by 20%.
 Read more

-Three pre-requisites for implementing the WTO Trade Facilitation Agreement and the TPP Chapter 5, Customs Administration and Trade Facilitation are to establish the institutional framework, which includes: (1) National Committee on Trade Facilitation, (2) Customs Cooperation (Customs Mutual Assistance Agreement), and (3) Government – Business Consultations on all laws and regulations affecting imports and exports.
-Below are details of the commitments in the TFA and the TPP.
+During his Jul 28-29, 2016 visit to HCMC and Hanoi, Deputy CBP Commissioner Kevin MacAleenan emphasized that three pre-requisites for implementing the WTO Trade Facilitation Agreement are needed to establish the institutional framework, which includes: (1) National Committee on Trade Facilitation, (2) Customs Cooperation (Customs Mutual Assistance Agreement), and (3) Government – Business Consultations on all laws and regulations affecting imports and exports.
+Below are details of the commitments in the TFA.
 Read more

 “I’m very pleased to receive India’s instrument of ratification from Ambassador Prasad,” WTO Director General Azevêdo said.
 “India is one of the most dynamic economies in the world today and has become a top recipient of foreign investment.
 Ratifying the WTO’s Trade Facilitation Agreement will help India further boost economic growth by reducing trade costs and supporting its integration into the global economy.”
 The TFA will enter into force once two-thirds of the WTO membership has formally accepted the Agreement.
 India is the 76th WTO member to accept the TFA, which will enter into effect when 2/3 (108) of the 162 WTO members have ratified the agreement.
 Read more